archcloudlabs/r2elk/README.md

 ## About The Project
 R2ELK leverages the Python bindings of [radare2's API](https://github.com/radareorg/radare2-r2pipe)
-to extract metadata from ELK and PE files.
+to extract metadata from ELF and PE files.

 Data that is attempted to be extracted is as follows:
 * File name